Vedant-S/Vedant-S/README.md

 ### Hello Everyone!
-This is **Vedant Shrivastava**😊.
+This is **Vedant**😊.
 I am currently pursuing B.Tech at School of Computer Engineering, KIIT(Deemed to be University).
 I am looking to pursue a challenging career and be part of a progressive organization that gives a scope to enhance my knowledge and utilizing my skills towards the growth of the organisation.
 ___________________________________________________________________________________________________________________________________
 **I am a self driven and versatile individual with a strong interest in Finance and passion for strategy development, public speaking, leadership activities and writing✍🏼.
 I am a sport enthusiast as well and a National Table Tennis Player🏓.
 I desire to make a positive impact on the people around me and hope to achieve this through personal projects, internships, hackathons and other experiences.**
 ___________________________________________________________________________________________________________________________________